s-tajima/blog.s-tajima.work/content/post/2018/smart-contract-write-up_en/index.md

 so I thought I could use bruteforce and try that.

-At this time, I've wrote code like this and execute the Contract by using web3.js of Node.js.
+At this time, I've written code like this and execute the Contract by using web3.js of Node.js.
 https://gist.github.com/s-tajima/970901318960c038291ff90f4404fe35

 From here ...